Phileosopher/commonplace/people-conflicts-disagreements.md

   6. Requesting forgiveness for your actions.
 - However, [never apologize for something you didn't do](legal-safety.md).
   - If you're careful, you can usually express heartfelt sympathy without apologizing.

+## Setting boundaries for yourself

+Watch for [dysregulation](awareness-dysregulation.md)in yourself:

+- We can often become unaware of our own feelings, but still act in a way we believe is completely rational.
+- Over a long period, we may even normalize irrational behavior.
+- Learn to stay fully [self-aware](awareness.md) of your feelings, even in the middle of a conflict.
+  - They are often behaving on the precedent of their childhood backgrounds.
+- If you see someone else in a dysregulated state, maintain *extremely* consistent boundaries to prevent their misbehavior from harming you.

+Never say "no" more than once: state [healthy boundaries](people-respect.md) the first time, then enforce them if someone tests it again.

+If you feel [your rights](people-boundaries-why.md) are being violated, take personal responsibility that *you* put yourself in that situation:

+- If you focus more on the person who violated your rights, you're keeping yourself open to that event repeating itself with someone else.

+If you're in an argument with someone publicly and it's a waste of time, either terminate the conversation or focus your statements solely toward the *audience* of the argument.

+Every encounter has a possibility for [negotiation](people-conflicts-negotiation.md) as the situation changes, even including [a large-scale war](people-conflicts-war-why.md).

+- Since people and circumstances change, never permit the door to be entirely shut.
+- Beyond the opportunities it can open up, you are taking the [moral high ground](morality.md).